Jump to section

 $750

 When white blood cells are detected in a dog's urine, there is a high probability of an infection somewhere in the urinary tract.
 The infection may be anywhere within the tract, including the kidneys, the bladder, and the urethra.
-Pyuria can also be caused by kidney stones or by genital tract contamination, such as in the prostate gland or vagina.
+Pyuria can also be caused by kidney stones or by genital tract contamination, such as from the prostate gland or vagina.
 In some cases, noninfectious, or sterile, pyuria may occur, leading to white blood cells in the urine without any accompanying bacteria.

-Pyuria is often an incidental finding, one that is diagnosed when the dog is examined for other conditions.
+Pyuria is sometimes incidental finding, one that is diagnosed when the dog is examined for other conditions.
 Regardless of the reason for your visit, the veterinarian will conduct a physical examination and take a history of your dog's health.
 Based on findings and on the information you provide, further testing may be performed, including blood work and a urinalysis.

 A urine culture is the standard diagnostic tool for discovering a urinary tract infection.
 The presence of pyuria, with or without accompanying bacteria, will be discovered through the urinalysis.
 A leukocyte esterase reaction tests for white blood cells in a dog's urine and will reveal pyuria if present.

-Depending on the results of the tests and corresponding analysis by your pet's healthcare team, the veterinarian will make recommendations either for treatment or for more extensive testing to pinpoint the cause of the infection.
+Depending on the results of the tests and corresponding analysis by your pet's healthcare team, the veterinarian will make recommendations either for treatment or for more extensive testing to pinpoint the cause of the pyuria.
 Radiography, ultrasound, biopsy, or explorative surgery may be necessary to diagnose the underlying source of the pyuria.

 Treatment for pyuria varies depending on the underlying cause.
-Most urinary tract infections can be addressed with medication, including amoxicillin, ampicillin, cefovecin, and tetracycline.
+Most urinary tract infections can be addressed with medication, including antibiotics such as amoxicillin, ampicillin, cefovecin, and tetracycline.
 Antimicrobial drugs are typically effective against these infections and may be prescribed as pills or as injections.
 If your dog is resistant to antimicrobials, or if the pyuria is a symptom of another disease, the veterinarian will recommend another treatment accordingly.

 Pyuria Average Cost